 Inbox zero might be the elusive goal, but it can seem nearly impossible to get there with thousands of previous emails clogging up your inbox.
-In order to create some calm out of the chaos that is an inbox, you need to learn how to organize emails in Outlook.
+In order to create some calm out of the chaos, you need to learn how to organize emails in Outlook.
+This article will walk you through the most effective Outlook inbox management techniques available to you.

 With these handy tips, you’ll be able to organize your Outlook inbox so that you become more effective, stay on top of your tasks, and feel less stressed when looking at your emails.
 Want to know the secrets?
 Keep reading to find out.